Last Updated on June 20, 2023 by Bilingual Kidspot

 This Spanish lesson is all about learning Spanish colors, describing people and things!
 There are many games you can play, once you know these new terms.

-Listen to a Spanish colors song to get the pronunciation down.
+Listen to a Spanish colors songs to get the pronunciation down.
 I like this song because it also includes “me gusta,” one of our phrases from lesson 5!

 You can practice the colors in Spanish by adding them to your card games for Memory or Go Fish, or creating your own Bingo set.
 You can also call out the color terms, and have the students run and touch something of that color in the room.